What is a wet signature? Use cases and alternatives

 min

-This guide explores what an wet ink signature is, when it's used, and whether there are better alternatives to physical signatures in 2024.
+This guide explores what a wet ink signature is, when it’s still legally required, and why most modern companies are leaving it behind.

 What is a wet signature?